 TypeScript as a Schema Language

-One of my favorite features: you can write TypeScript type definitions and use them as input:
+You can write TypeScript type definitions and use them as input:

 interface Person {